cognitedata/cognite-sdk-js/guides/authentication.md

 ### Authentication with redirects

-When doing authentication with redirects the currect browser window will be redirected to the IdP-provider for the user to log in.
+When doing authentication with redirects the currect browser window will be redirected to the identity provider for the user to log in.
 After login the same browser window will be redirect back to your application.

 > You can find a running example application using redirects [here](../samples/react/authentication/src/App.js).